thomasgreenacre/sales-predictions/README.md

 ## Model

-Describe your final model
+The final model(s) tested to predict the Sales (Item_Outlet_Sales) are 1 Linear Regression model and 1 Decision Tree model.

-Report the most important metrics
+The most important metric is the R^2 which was used to evaulate how well the models would accurately predict Sales (Item_Outlet_Sales)

-Refer to the metrics to describe how well the model would solve the business problem
+Additinal metric used to evaluate the models was the Root Mean Squared Error (RMSE)

 ## Recommendations: